Machined Stainless Steel Safety Razor Grades and Other Metals

 • Because of the sulfur, the chips break off smaller and more easily thereby reducing heat on the workpiece and extending tool time.

 • Ease of machining makes it much cheaper to machine, however it comes at a significant expense to its corrosion resistance.
+The sulfur that makes it easier to machine, also creates voids where corrosion start(Pitting corrosion)

 • 303 is not recommended for earrings, watches, rings, or for food applications...in some countries, it is banned for these applications.